MueedPythonCodes/Multi-Functioning-Python-GUI-Desktop-Application/README.md

 SECTION # 2:
 This section contains Bots.
-One is a E-Commerce Price Scraping and analysis Bot based on Web Scraping & Automation.
+One is a E-Commerce Price Scraping and Analysis Bot based on Web Scraping & Automation.
 And one is a Email Sending Bot based on Google Automation.